Co-author Olivia Fairhurst

 What is a floating rate home loan?

-Floating rate home loans are far more instantly responsive to changes in the official cash rate than fixed-rate loans are.
-Generally, when the official cash rate falls, you should expect the interest rate on your variable rate home loan to fall soon afterwards; when the official cash rate increases, you should expect an increase in the interest rate on your home loan almost straight away.
+In general, floating rate home loans are far more instantly responsive to changes in the OCR than fixed-rate loans are.
+Generally, when the OCR falls, you can expect the interest rate on your floating rate home loan to fall soon afterwards; when the OCR increases, you can expect an increase in the interest rate on your home loan almost straight away.

-Fixed-rate home loans, on the other hand, have theoretically already priced short-term predicted rises and falls in the official cash rate into their fixed interest rate, so should not be as quickly responsive to RBNZ cash rate decisions.
+Fixed-rate home loans, on the other hand, have theoretically already priced short-term predicted rises and falls in the OCR into their fixed interest rate, so should not be as quickly responsive to RBNZ cash rate decisions.

-The main advantage of a floating rate loan is flexibility.
+- The main advantage of a floating rate loan is flexibility.
 While you must meet your minimum monthly repayment, you can usually pay more if you want to.
-There is also no cost penalty if you decide to sell your property and move.
+This means you can pay off your home loan faster, if you wish.

-The main disadvantage of a floating rate loan is that your minimum repayment amount may rise or fall at any time.
-If you are on a tight budget, this could be a real problem for you.
+- Your minimum repayment amount may rise or fall at any time, so if you are on a tight budget, this could be a problem for you.
 Likewise, if you aren’t too good at handling your finances, this means it may be more difficult to structure your repayments.

-If you’re considering a floating rate home loan, be sure to do your research and thoroughly compare fixed and variable rate loans before making a decision.
-Click here to compare home loan interest rates on Canstar’s database with our comparison tool below.
+If you are considering a floating rate home loan, be sure to do your research and thoroughly compare fixed and variable rate loans before making a decision.
+You can compare home loan interest rates on Canstar’s database with our comparison tool below.